FarhanKO/Disease-Risk-Prediction/lung/models/README.md

 # Trained Models

-The trained `.keras` files are not stored in GitHub because of file size limitations.
+The trained `.keras` files are not stored in GitHub because of large file size limitations.

 Download them from: